Get in touch – we’d love to hear from you! And if after browsing our website you still have questions, you are now at the page you need!

 Other useful pages

 There is a busy and active search-able forum covering Dupuytren’s and Ledderhose on the International Dupuytrens Society website, which is also used by members of the British Dupuytren’s Society.
+This forum has sections for several different languages.

 For Facebook users there are some active closed groups you can join.
 When you first go to the page you need to click on ‘join group’ and you will be accepted usually within a few hours.
 They are both in English but people from all over the world join and post, and a lot of members do try to read and answer in any language necessary.